Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics: The uniform Positive lower bound

 Write the coordinate $x\in [0,1]^m$ as $ (x_1,\cdots, x_{m-1}, x_m) = (x', y ) $, where $x' = (x_1, \cdots, x_{m-1})$ and $y = x_m$.
 Denote $X_y$ the $(m-1)$-dimensional slice by

 Consider the $L^2$ difference of $f_\l$ and $f$ on each slice as

-Then the $L^2$-convergence of $f_\l -f$ on $[0,1]^m$ implies that $F_{\l}$ converges to zero as $L^1$ functions on $[0,1]$, and then it converges in measure.
+Then the $L^2$-convergence of $f_\l -f$ on $[0,1]^m$ implies that $F_{\l}$ converges to zero in the $L^1$-norm on $[0,1]$, and then it converges in measure.
 By the Riesz-Lebesgue Theorem, it follows that there exists a subsequence $F_{\l_k}$ such that

 for almost everywhere $y\in [0,1]$.
 We emphasis that this subsequence does not depend on $y$.
 Therefore, after re-writing the sub-index, we can assume

 for almost everywhere $y\in [0,1]$.
 Moreover, equation (\ref{nd-001}) can be written as